Medusa Piercings: The Ultimate ‘Philtrum’ Guide

-From here the piercer will likely use a pen to mark the exact entry point in which the needle will go through and where the jewellery will eventually sit.
+From here the piercer will probably use a pen to mark the exact entry point in which the needle will go through and where the jewellery will eventually sit.

-Whilst it’s normal to expect at least a couple of seconds of sharp pain during the initial procedure, the medusa piercing isn’t considered to be any more painful than other common lip/facial piercings.
+While it’s normal to expect at least a couple of seconds of sharp pain during the initial procedure, the medusa piercing isn’t considered to be any more painful than other conventional lip/facial piercings.

 However, several layers of skin and tissue will be perforated during the procedure, so as mentioned, you will very likely feel a few moment of sharp pain, but this should subside very quickly once the needle has fully penetrated the area.